-The CDCN is excited to announce funding for four high impact research proposals!
-All four research proposals were submitted by expert collaborators of the CDCN and were provided grants of $42,000.
+The Castleman Disease Collaborative Network (CDCN) is excited to announce funding for four high impact research proposals!
+All four research projects were awarded individual grants of $42,000.

 Functional Validation of Genomic Hits

-Using induced pluripotent stem cells, adult cells that are turned into a stem cell like state, Dr. Byun’s team will further explore their prior findings.
-"We performed whole-genome sequencing of patients with idiopathic Multicentric Castleman Disease (MCD).
+Dr. Byun originally discovered this variant using funds from a 2016 CDCN/Penn Orphan Disease Center funded project involving 16 Castleman Disease patients.
+Now, Dr. Byun, whose grant was provided with funds raised by the Castleman Warriors community of patients, will be using induced pluripotent stem cells (adult cells that are transformed into a stem cell like state) to further characterize her team’s earlier findings.
+"We performed whole-genome sequencing of patients with idiopathic Multicentric Castleman Disease (iMCD).
 In one of the patients, an acquired mutation in DNMT3A gene was identified.
 The goal of this research project is to functionally characterize this mutation and to investigate the role of DNMT3A in the pathogenesis of idiopathic MCD with an emphasis on T cell biology."

-Per Dr. Ohgami, his team will use their funding to perform laser microdissection to look for genetic variants in precisely selected lymph node cells.
+Per Dr. Ohgami, his team will use their funding, which is provided jointly by the Penn Orphan Disease Center and CDCN, to perform laser microdissection and look for genetic variants in precisely selected lymph node cells.
 He hopes that this research will help to “identify and understand the neoplastic cell of origin in iMCD, and the dynamic relationship with the immune system.”

-Previous work by Dr. Xiao identified a mutation in the MAP2K2 gene in a patient with the TAFRO subtype of iMCD.
-His team will use their grant to "study [whether] this mutation leads to increased production of cytokines that play an important role in the pathogenesis of this disease.
+Previous work by Dr. Xiao identified a mutation in the MAP2K2 gene in a patient with TAFRO (Thrombocytopenia, anasarca, fever, reticulin fibrosis of the bone marrow, organomegaly) subtype of iMCD.
+His team will use their grant to “study if this mutation leads to increased production of cytokines that play an important role in the pathogenesis of this disease.
 Also, we will look for the specific cell type that has this mutation.”

-While the previously identified genetic variants being studied now were not seen in all patients with Castleman disease, a validated genetic variant would be an important clue in unlocking the mysteries of the disease process.
+While the previously identified genetic variants being studied now were not seen in all patients with Castleman disease, a validated genetic variant would be an important clue in characterizing the disease process.
 Such findings could allow for new diagnostic tools and targeted therapies in the future.

 Identification of Cytokine Producing Cells

-The last grant awarded by the CDCN will investigate cytokine producing cells in the lymph node tissue of patients with Castleman disease.
+The fourth grant awarded by the CDCN will investigate cytokine producing cells in the lymph node tissue of patients with Castleman disease.
 Immune system hyperactivation and systemic inflammation in Castleman disease have been shown to be associated with increased levels of certain cytokines, such as IL-6 and VEGF; however, the cells responsible for increased production of these cytokines remain unknown.
-Dr. Vinodh Pillai and his team will be using their grant to pinpoint cells in lymph nodes responsible for producing specific cytokines using a technique called in situ hybridization.
+Describing the project, Dr. Pillai said his goal is to “determine which cells in the lymph nodes are responsible for producing cytokines and amplifying the immune response.”
 Identifying the cells responsible for cytokine production in Castleman disease is a critical step to understanding how the immune system malfunctions and could be used to identify new treatment targets.

 To learn more about the CDCN's exciting research projects, check out our research pipeline!